-Section 4 Lead and Copper Consumer Notice and Certification Forms
+Lead and Copper Consumer Notice and Certification Forms

-PWS Name: PWSID#: Date: LEAD ANALYTICAL RESULTS & COPPER CONSUMER FOR LEAD & COPPER NG Our public water supply system is determine the lead and copper le monitoring as part of our system's analytical results of the tap water evels in our system.
-Your re s sampling plan.
-This notice sidence was selected for thi e is provided to you with the Sample address: Sample c ollection date: Analytical Lead result, in r mg/L (milligrams per liter): Analytical Copper result, i in mg/L (milligrams per liter) : Definitions
+PWS Name: East Alabama PWSID#: AL0000174 Date: 00/00/00

+LEAD & COPPER CONSUMER NOTICE ANALYTICAL RESULTS FOR LEAD & COPPER TAP WATER MONITORING

+East Alabama Water, Sewer, and Fire Protection District is required to periodically collect tap water samples to determine the lead and copper levels in our system.
+Your residence was selected for this monitoring as part of our system's sampling plan.
+This notice is provided to you with the analytical results of the tap water sample collected at your home.

+Sample address: Sample collection date: Analytical Lead result, in mg/l L (milligrams per liter): Analytical Copper result, in m g/L (milligrams per liter):

+Definitions